Pierre Berton

-Pierre Francis de Marigny Berton, CC, O.Ont.
-(July 12, 1920 – November 30, 2004) was a Canadian historian, writer, journalist and broadcaster.
+Pierre Francis de Marigny Berton (July 12, 1920 – November 30, 2004) was a Canadian historian, writer, journalist and broadcaster.
 Berton wrote 50 best-selling books, mainly about Canadiana, Canadian history and popular culture.
 He also wrote critiques of mainstream religion, anthologies, children's books and historical works for youth.
 He was a reporter and war correspondent, an editor at Maclean's Magazine and The Toronto Star and, for 39 years, a panelist on Front Page Challenge.
 He was a founder of the Writers' Trust of Canada, and won many honours and awards.

 Early years

 Berton was born on July 12, 1920, in Whitehorse, Yukon, where his father had moved for the 1898 Klondike Gold Rush.
 His family moved to Dawson City, Yukon in 1921.
 His mother, Laura Beatrice Berton (maiden name Laura Beatrice Thompson), was a schoolteacher in Toronto until she was offered a job as a teacher in Dawson City at the age of 29 in 1907.
 She met Frank Berton in the nearby mining town of Granville shortly after settling in Dawson and teaching kindergarten.
 Laura Beatrice Berton's autobiography of life in the Yukon entitled I Married the Klondike was published in her later years and gave her what her son Pierre describes as "a modicum of fame, which she thoroughly enjoyed."
 At the time, Dawson City was a highly remote place.
 After visiting Dawson City in the summer of 1939 to see some old friends, it took Berton a week to go from Dawson City to Whitehorse as the only means of transport was an old paddle-wheeler named the Casca that moved slowly up the Yukon River.
 Growing up in Dawson City, which had briefly during the Klondike gold rush of the 1890s been one of Canada's largest cities, left Berton with an eye for the colourful.
 During his childhood he encountered numerous eccentric people who had gone north during the gold rush and ended up staying in Dawson City after the gold rush ended.